-As a result of our active management approach, the actual investment mix of the Portfolio may vary significantly from the target investment mix shown in the table in Section 3 (Description of your investment options) in the PDS.
+As a result of our active management approach, the actual investment mix of a Strategy may vary significantly from the target investment mix shown in the table in Section 3 (Description of your investment options) in the PDS.

-This can be illustrated by the graph below which shows the actual investment mix of the Portfolio since its inception.
+This can be illustrated by the graphs below and on the following page which show the actual investment mix of each Strategy since inception.